28410629/ITRW322-Web_Application/README.md

 ## Creating New Components

 Run `ng generate component component-name` to generate a new component.
+Or `ng g c component-name` for short.

+## Creating New Directives
+Run `ng generate directive component-name` to generate a new directive.
+Or `ng g d directive-name` for short.

 ## Build (Publish to Github Pages)
 I, `Coenraad`, will normally do this, but here are the steps: